pHoran17/GE2_Assignment/README.md

 The second battle will be between Samus and Space Pirates while she is in pursuit of their leader Ridley.

 The storyboards for this assignment can be found here: https://imgur.com/a/EegkQBB

+A video of the completed assignment can be seen here: https://youtu.be/k79-v8o0gBo